git-lfs/git-lfs/docs/api_ssh.md

 can call something else by setting `lfs.sshservercmd` in gitconfig.

-If this full SSH server command is not available then this will fail, and we will fall back on the old way of using HTTPS instead with `git-lfs- authenticate`.
+If this full SSH server command is not available then this will fail, and we will fall back on the old way of using HTTPS instead with `git-lfs-authenticate`.
 If it succeeds, this connection is retained as a context and used for all subsequent uploads and downloads until termination of the current command.